GermantheAnalyst/Social-Buzz/README.md

 3) They want to learn data best practices from a large corporation.
 Due to the nature of their business, they have a massive amount of data so they are keen on understanding how the world's biggest companies manage the challenges of big data.

+To start our engagement with Social Buzz, we are running a 3 month initial project in order to prove to them that we are the best firm to work with.
+They are expecting the following:
+- An audit of their big data practice
+- Recommendations for a successful IPO
+- An analysis of their content categories that highlights the top 5 categories with the largest aggregate popularity

 ## Data Structure and Initial checks

 **User ID**: Unique ID of the user (automatically generated) Name: Full name of user Email: Email address of user